-- Over time, collagen and elastin, proteins that keep the skin tight and taut, are degraded and production of new fibers is slowed.
+- Over time, collagen and elastin, proteins that keep the skin tight and taut, degrade and production of new fibers slows down.

 - Topical skin tightening products use ingredients to stimulate new collagen production and protect the skin from further damage.

-- More immediate and dramatic results are possible via cosmetic procedures, though at the expense of downtime, side effects and cost.
+- More immediate and dramatic results are possible via cosmetic procedures, although at the expense of downtime, side effects and cost.

-Sagging skin under the eyes can be tightened by using skin care products or undergoing procedures that stimulate your skin’s collagen and elastin production and contract existing fibers.
+Sagging skin under the eyes can be tightened by using skin care products or undergoing procedures that stimulate the skin’s collagen and elastin production to contract existing fibers.

-Adding an over-the-counter, or OTC, topical cosmetic to your existing skin care routine can help encourage collagen production.
-Many of these products also offer protection from the sun and moisturize your skin to give it a more plump and youthful appearance.
+Adding an over-the-counter (OTC) topical cosmetic to your existing skin care routine can help encourage collagen production.
+Many of these products also offer sun protection and moisturization to give skin a more plump and youthful appearance.

 Cosmetic procedures and plastic surgery offer more dramatic, effective and longer-lasting skin tightening solutions.
 When compared to OTC cosmetics, however, procedures are more expensive and often result in some downtime and side effects.

-Effective topical skin tightening cosmetic products are made with ingredients shown to:
+Effective topical skin tightening cosmetic products are formulated with ingredients shown to: